FeiLiuEM/GoldenDict_Dictionary_Google_Microsoft-Bing_Baidu/README.md

 # Goldendict online translate

-This is a method for goldendict using google, microsoft, and baidu translate.
+This is a method for goldendict using google, microsoft, and baidu translate online.

-## 1 Google translator
+## 1 Google translate

 There are 2 ways: